marckean/hdradio/index.md

 # Take streams with you

-You can also take the streams and listen to this on another device, as example **Sonos** or other mobile phone app.
+Below is the complete list of all the stations included on this website at a glance.
+You can take the streams with you (copy/paste) and listen to these on another device or in another app.
+As example, the **Sonos** system supports adding custom streams, or other mobile phone app such as the **Broadcasts** app on [iOS](https://apps.apple.com/au/app/broadcasts/id1469995354).
+With the **Broadcasts** app, you can manually add custom streams as well, and then the **Broadcasts** app also works across the phone itself or Apple Watch.

 | Station | Location | Format | Stream URL |
 |:-------------|:------------------|:------|